LEARN-LK/Indico/CreateConferenceEvent.md

 ###  B. Configure Conference Basics

+After creating the event and assigning managers, the university conference manager (e.g., Dr. Silva) should configure basic conference details like the title, description, timezone, logo, and visibility settings.

 (*Performed by University Conference Manager, e.g., Dr. Silva*)

 ---

 ###  Purpose:

-To define the core structure and information of the conference, such as its title, dates, timezone, location, description, and visibility settings.
+To define the essential event information that appears on the public conference page.

 ---